Lightstreamer/JMSExtender-lib-client-java/README.md

 # Lightstreamer JMS Extender Java Client SDK

-The Lightstreamer JMS Extender Java Client Library enables any Java or Android application to connect to any JMS broker via Lightstreamer JMS Extender.
+The Lightstreamer JMS Extender Java Client Library enables any Java or Android application to connect to any JMS broker through the mediation of the JMS Extender, by using the standard JMS interface.

 This library is a direct implementation of the JMS 2.0 specification.